vladmihalcea/hibernate-master-class/README.md

  You should install [PostgreSQL](http://www.postgresql.org/download/) 9.3 (or later) and the password for the *postgres* user should be *admin*

- Now you need to reate a *hibernate-master-class* database
+ Now you need to create a *hibernate-master-class* database

 * Oracle